Scientific Name

 Etymology

-The cultivar epithet "variegatus (var-ee-GAY-tus)" means "variegated; having a pattern of different colors or marks."
+The cultivar epithet "variegatus" (pronounced "var-ee-GAY-tus") means "variegated; having a pattern of different colors or marks."

 Origin

-Curio rowleyanus 'Variegatus' is a form of the popular Curio rowleyanus selected for its variegated foliage.
+Curio rowleyanus f. variegatus is a form of Curio rowleyanus selected for its variegated foliage.

 Description

-Curio rowleyanus 'Variegatus', formerly known as Senecio rowleyanus 'Variegatus', is a beautiful succulent with trailing stems lined with small, almost spherical leaves with green, cream, and slight pink variegation.
-The stems root at the nodes and can grow up to 3 feet (90 cm) long.
+Curio rowleyanus f. variegatus, formerly known as Senecio rowleyanus f. variegatus, is a beautiful succulent with trailing stems adorned with small, variegated leaves that are almost spherical in shape.
+The leaves are irregularly marked with cream and often display slight pink hues.
+The stems can grow up to 3 feet (90 cm) long and root at the nodes.

-How to Grow and Care for Curio rowleyanus 'Variegatus'
+How to Grow and Care for Curio rowleyanus f. variegatus

-Light: Outdoors, their preference in summer, keep your Curio plants in partial shade and bright sunlight if grown indoors.
+Light: Outdoors, their preference in summer is to keep Curio plants in partial shade, and bright sunlight is recommended if grown indoors.
 They will grow in full shade but will become lank and leggy.

 Soil: These plants prefer well-draining soil.
 For growing Curio indoors, using a container with at least one drainage hole at the bottom is essential.